fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 this way a quick glance at the left side of the screen gives a decent picture of what's going on.

-The data returned by the server is plaint text, basically just one long string.
+The data returned by the server is plain text, basically just one long string.
 The axios library is still able to parse the data into a Javascript array, since the server has specified that the data format is <i>application/json; charset=utf-8</i> (see previous image) using the <i>content-type</i> header.

 Finally we can begin using data fetched from the server.